moorexa/docs/aliasing/readme.md

 To overcome this limitation, we utilize the alias manager in registering the ```Messaging\Mail``` class for a general usage from within our application.

-## Autoload the file
+## Basic Usage
-Moorexa would autoload the file only when it is required, keeping your application free from multiple file inclusion.
+Moorexa would include the file to your application only when it is required.
+Keeping your application free from multiple file inclusion.

 ```php
 // Application Aliases